 Hochschild explored the project from 2006 to 2008, with more than 42,400 meters of diamond drilling on the La Ventana, San Felipe and Las Lamas veins.
 As well, Hochschild developed a decline into the Ventana structure and completed preliminary metallurgy and various engineering studies.
 In 2013 and 2014, Santacruz completed an additional 20,127 meters of drilling on the project and undertook additional metallurgical, engineering and environmental studies.
 A copy of the most recent NI 43-101 Technical Report dated effective September 4, 2014 for the San Felipe Project is available on the Company's website at www.santacruzsilver.com and on SEDAR.
 The Report was authored by Hans Smit, B.Sc.
 (Hons), P.Geo., Fletcher M. Bourke, M.Sc., P.Geo., Gary Giroux, M.Sc., P.Eng., Greg Blaylock, B.Sc., P.Eng. and Deepak Malhotra, Ph.D., SME-RM, who are independent "qualified persons" under NI 43-101.
 The Report disclosed the indicated and inferred mineral resources estimated within the San Felipe Project, with an effective date of September 4, 2014, and remains current.
 A mineral reserves estimate was not prepared.
-Mineral Resources are not Mineral Resource will be converted to Mineral Reserves.
+Mineral Resources are not Mineral Reserves and do not demonstrate economic viability.
+There is no certainty that all or any part of the Mineral Resource will be converted to Mineral Reserves.